dynamsoft-docs/web-twain-docs/info/api/WebTwain_Buffer.md

 `imageId`: Specify the image to be updated by its image id.

 `blob`: The blob of the new image.
 Only support the blob which contains single image page.
-Multi-pages Tiff and PDF are not supoported.
+Multi-pages Tiff and PDF are not supported.

 <!-- `metaData`: The additional data for the new image.
 Only available for RGBA image.
 Please refer to [`MetaData`]({{site.info}}api/Interfaces.html#metadata). -->